diodechain/diode-docs/content/docs/Using/vault-getting-started-guide.md

 ![](/uploads/image-3.png)

-Your Vault is a pre-configured hardware device that can interoperate with one or more <a href="https://app.docs.diode.io/docs/using/create-a-zone/" target="_blank" rel="noopener"><strong>Diode App Zones</strong></a> to give them more storage capacity, keep them available to all team members, and to provide additional <a href="https://vaults.docs.diode.io/docs/features/vault-advanced-capabilities/" target="_blank" rel="noopener"><strong>advanced capabilitie</strong></a>s.
+Your Vault is a pre-configured hardware device that can interoperate with one or more <a href="https://app.docs.diode.io/docs/using/create-a-zone/" target="_blank" rel="noopener"><strong>Diode Collab Zones</strong></a> to give them more storage capacity, keep them available to all team members, and to provide additional <a href="https://vaults.docs.diode.io/docs/features/vault-advanced-capabilities/" target="_blank" rel="noopener"><strong>advanced capabilitie</strong></a>s.

 This Getting Started Guide will walk you through how to setup your Vault for first-time use.